 The program is open to all ages and levels.
 To be considered, please attend Hip Hop class with Kassy Francis at FPDA on Thursdays, 7:00-8:00PM.

-FUSION has also been worked with Pasadena High School, Ramon C. Cortines School of Visual and Performing Arts and La Causa Youthbuild after school programs, teaching Contemporary and Latin social dances.
+FUSION has also worked with Pasadena High School, Ramon C. Cortines School of Visual and Performing Arts, La Causa Youthbuild and Ballet Hispanico's CAP Program, enriching youth with the art of dance.

 CELEBRATING 10 YEARS OF CHILDREN AFFORDABLE DANCE PROGRAMMING FOR EAST LOS ANGELES AND CITY OF COMMERCE YOUTH